-over the years, but the support that the charity is offering to older adults is
+Much has changed over the years, but the support that the charity is offering to older adults is better than ever.

-We also send out Befriending Volunteers who visit older adults in their homes, aiming to keep their clients more active and involved in their communities.
+We also provide a Befriending Service where trained volunteers visit older adults in their homes, aiming to keep their clients more active and involved in their communities.

-Finally, we offer professional benefits advice; our skilled team of Welfare officers can guide you through the complicated benefits system, and help you apply for a range of benefits and entitlements.
+Finally, we offer professional benefits advice through our GGG Careline.
+Our skilled team of Benefits Advice and Welfare Officers can guide you through the complicated benefits system and help you apply for a range of benefits and entitlements.

-There are many ways of supporting Glasgow’s Golden Generation: through the giving of donations, fundraising events, runs and challenges.
+There are many different ways of supporting Glasgow’s Golden Generation: through one-off or regular donations, sponsorships, fundraising events, runs and challenges.